mdabrowski1990/uds/docs/source/pages/knowledge_base/addressing.rst

   message
 - SID supported - flag informing whether Service Identifier in the received request message is supported by the server
 - SF supported - flag informing whether SubFunction in the received request message is supported by the server
-- DataParam supported - information whether values of data parameters (e.g. DIDs, RIDs, DTCStatusMask) in the received request message are supported by the server
+- DataParam supported - information on whether values of data parameters (e.g. DIDs, RIDs, DTCStatusMask) in the received request message are supported by the server
 - NRC - Negative Response Code
 - ROOR - NRC 0x31 (requestOutOfRange)
 - SNS - NRC 0x11 (serviceNotSupported)